cyrusbehr/tensorrt-cpp-api/README.md

 - Make sure the resizing code in the `Int8EntropyCalibrator2::getBatch` method in `engine.cpp` (see `TODO`) is correct for your model.
   - If using the YoloV8 model, the preprocessing code is correct and does not need to be changed.
 - Recompile, run the executable.
+- The calibration cache will be written to disk (`.calibration` extension) so that on subsequent model optimizations it can be reused.
+If you'd like to regenerate the calibration data, you must delete this cache file.

+### Benchmarks

 ### Sample Integration
 Wondering how to integrate this library into your project?
 Or perhaps how to read the outputs of the YoloV8 model to extract meaningful information?